Used Ford B-Max for sale nationwide

 Quick Summary

-The Ford B-Max (2012-2017) is a clever compact MPV that maximises space and practicality in a small package.
-Its standout feature is the innovative sliding rear doors with no B-pillar, creating a 150cm opening—double the typical width—making access exceptionally easy for child seats and passengers.
-Based on the Fiesta platform, it delivers surprising driving engagement with sharp steering, well-contained body roll, and a composed ride that handles bumps with executive-saloon refinement.
-The interior is smartly packaged with 318 litres of boot space expanding to 1,386 litres with seats folded, plus a rear-facing child mirror and 60/40 split-fold rear seats.
+The Ford B-Max (2012-2017) is a clever compact MPV that maximises interior space and practicality in a small package.
+Its standout feature is the innovative sliding rear doors that create a 150cm opening—double the typical width—making access for children and passengers remarkably easy, particularly in tight parking spaces.
+Based on the Ford Fiesta platform, the B-Max delivers surprising driving engagement with sharp steering, well-contained body roll, and a composed ride that belies its upright MPV body.
+With 318 litres of boot space (expanding to 1,386 litres with rear seats folded), it offers genuine versatility for families needing more room than a supermini.

 Comparison vs Key Rivals